Amarsingh125/oci-hpc-runbook-openfoam/Documentation/ResourceManager.md

 * GPUPASSWORD: password to use the VNC session on the Pre/Post Node
 * GPU_AD: Availability Domain of the GPU Machine (1, 2 or 3)
 * GPU_SHAPE: Shape of the Compute Node (VM.GPU2.1, BM.GPU2.2,...)
+* OPENFOAM_BINARIES: URL of the OpenFOAM binaries
-* INSTALLER_URL: URL of the installer of STAR-CCM+
+* OPENFOAM_SOURCES: URL of the OpenFOAM sources.
+Both ESI and foundation have been tested

 Click on <img src="https://github.com/oci-hpc/oci-hpc-runbook-shared/blob/master/images/next.png" height="20">